Separating Fact from Fiction: Unpacking 5 Common Myths About Trauma

 Myth # 1: Trauma is defined by an experience

-In The Guardian article here, Canadian physician and trauma expert, Gabor Maté explains , “Trauma, from the Greek word for ‘wound’, is not what happens to you; it is what happens inside you as a result of what happens to you…it is not the blow on the head, but the concussion I get.”
+The most pervasive myth is that trauma is defined by an experience.
+The truth is, trauma is a neurobiological response to an overwhelming threat, not the event itself.
+In The Guardian article here, trauma expert Dr. Gabor Maté explains, "Trauma, from the Greek word for 'wound', is not what happens to you; it is what happens inside you as a result of what happens to you."
+It's the "concussion" that results from the "blow on the head."
+This distinction is critical because it validates the internal struggle, regardless of the external event.

 Myth #2: Trauma is a sign of weakness